Mips2648/jeedom-tools/README.md

 The static function `executeAsync` will simply create a new oneTime cron and run it.
 There is a third argument `$_date`, which is by default equal to `now`, to which you can pass any English textual datetime description that `strtotime()` can interpret.

+> Warning
+> The method self::executeAsync from this trait is deprecated, please use utils::executeAsync(__CLASS__, ...) from Jeedom core instead; all arguments are exactly the same except that you must provide your class name as first argument.
+Method from the core is behaving exactly the same way (it's a copy/paste)

 ## Creating eqLogic commands